 It is important that you choose the right adviser to ensure that your claims are robust, maximized, and that your time is well spent during the claim preparation.
 If you already have a research and development (R&D) tax credit adviser and want to switch, you should first consult your contract.
 If it includes a contractual lock-in which has expired, you’re free to switch – all you need to do is notify your previous consultants.

-If you want to switch your R&D tax credit adviser, you should first consider the terms of the contractual agreement with your current provider.
+If you want to switch R&D tax credit advisers, you should first consider the terms of the contractual agreement with your current provider.
 It could be that your contract ties you into a multi-year obligation.
 If so, you will need to read the contract to identify potential opt-out clauses.